TheKitBoi/Funkin-N-100-Mod/README.md

 **Also also note**: To build for *Windows*, you need to be on *Windows*.
 To build for *Linux*, you need to be on *Linux*.
 Same goes for macOS.
 You can build for html5/browsers on any platform.

 ## Dependencies
  1. [Install Haxe 4.1.5](https://haxe.org/download/version/4.1.5/).
-You should use 4.1.5 instead of the latest version because the latest version has some problems with Friday Night Funkin': Kade Engine.
+You should use 4.1.5 instead of the latest version because the latest version has some problems with Friday Night Funkin': N-100.
  2. After installing Haxe, [Install HaxeFlixel](https://haxeflixel.com/documentation/install-haxeflixel/).
  3. Install `git`.
 	 - Windows: install from the [git-scm](https://git-scm.com/downloads) website.